Teach2Breach/stargate/README.md

 # Stargate

+**Signature-based function discovery**

-A novel Rust library for locating function addresses in loaded Windows DLLs without relying on Export Address Table (EAT) parsing.
-This tool uses signature-based scanning to find functions at runtime, making it resistant to EDR hooking and DLL modifications.
+Stargate is a novel Rust library that takes a fundamentally different approach to locating Windows API functions.
+Instead of relying on easily-hooked structures like the PEB or Export Address Table, Stargate uses signature-based scanning to find functions in memory.
+Used in combination with [moonwalk](https://github.com/Teach2Breach/moonwalk) to avoid PEB walking to locate target dll base addresses.
+Together moonwalk and stargate represent a novel approach to locating windows API function addresses in memory.

+**Why this matters:** Traditional function location techniques follow well-trodden paths that defenders have learned to monitor.
+Stargate treats function discovery as a pattern matching problem rather than a structure parsing problem.

-For more information about Stargate's approach and implementation, see [blog.md](blog.md).
+For detailed technical information, see [blog.md](blog.md).

 ## 🎯 Key Features